 The main difference between the two cables is the outer jacket.

-The indoor Ethernet cable is made of a relatively less thick plastic that is fairly flexible and easy to run through walls and ceilings.
+The indoor Ethernet cable is a relatively less thick material that is fairly flexible and easy to run through thigh ducts, walls, and ceilings.
 The indoor Ethernet cable is made to be run through walls, ceilings, and other tricky spaces.
-The cable is used for connections that are short-range and don’t need to be used outside of a building structure.
+The cable is used for short-range connections and doesn’t need to be used outside of a building structure.

-The outdoor Ethernet cable, however, is made of a thicker plastic that allows for the cable to be run outside of a building.
+The outdoor Ethernet cable, however, is made of a thicker plastic that allows the cable to run outside a building.
 This cable is made for long-range use and is often used to connect to a nearby cell tower.
 The cable is also made to withstand extreme weather conditions.

 Outdoor and Indoor cable Jackets

 To differentiate between the two types of cables, you need to recognize the type of your cable jacket.
 As mentioned earlier, there are three types of cable jackets.
 Plenum, Riser, and PVC.
 Let’s take a look.